-This is an authentic, German chicken noodle soup recipe that I love so much for its unique flavors!
+This is an authentic, German chicken noodle soup recipe (modernized only by the addition of ginger) that I love so much for its unique flavors!
 After cooking the chicken and vegetables, you will strain the soup, toss the sad-looking veggies and shred the chicken.
 I used store-bought German egg noodles for this soup that my grandma used for soups all the time.
 This saves you some time and dirty dishes and makes this soup feel even more like home to me.

 The noodles are cooked separately, so they don't get mushy when sitting in your fridge as leftovers.
 When warming up the soup, I add more veggies such as peas, sliced carrots, little cauliflower or broccoli florets, and fresh parsley (or chives).
 I then serve it with cooked noodles and shredded chicken.
 This is the best chicken noodle soup you'll have, perfect for those cooler months with anti-inflammatory benefits, and I promise not just your kids will love it!